rahprabhu/Hotel_Cancellation_Prediction/README.md

-# Hotel Cancellation Prediction
+# Predicting Hotel Cancellations

 ## Background

-In this project, I will be working with a dataset containing reservation data for both a hotel in Lisbon, Portugal and a resort hotel in the Algarve region of Portugal.
-The dataset contains features such as the the length of stay, price, lead time, booking channel, and many more.
+In this project, I will be working with a dataset containing reservation data for a hotel in Lisbon, Portugal and a resort hotel in the Algarve region of Portugal.
+The dataset contains features such as the the length of stay, price, lead time, booking channel, and more.
 For more information on the data, the link to the dataset and the link to the data dictionary are below.

 [Data Source: Kaggle](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand) <br>
 [Data Dictionary](https://www.sciencedirect.com/science/article/pii/S2352340918315191)

-**Project Goal**: To correctly predict reservation cancellations.
+**Project Goal**: To predict reservation cancellations.
 The target variable is binary variable that indicates whether the reservation was cancelled or not, so to predict this value, we will use classification methods such as **Logistic Regression**, **Random Forest Classifier**, and **XGBoost Classifier**.
 The primary scoring metric that I will use to compare models is the recall score for cancelled reservations.
 The recall score, or true positive rate, will tell us what percentage of cancelled reservations we predicted correctly.

 ## Analysis Steps